 Though the tragedies of war and pestilence took a toll on this community, and the United States in general, there were positives that emerged from these trying years.

-1919: The citizen of Bryan officially own, what was then called the Bryan Power Company, as of 1919.
+1919: The citizens of Bryan officially own what was then called the Bryan Power Company.
 At this time there were about 768 customers being served by the company, primarily for lighting.
 This organization would later become Bryan Texas Utilities (BTU).

-In a 2018 article written by Christine Crudo Blackburn, Gerald W. Parker and Morten Wendelbo, for the scholarly website, The Conversation, the authors describe the effect that more women joining the workforce had on the nation during this time period:
+In a 2018 article written by Christine Crudo Blackburn, Gerald W. Parker and Morten Wendelbo for the scholarly website The Conversation, the authors describe the effect that more women joining the workforce had on the nation during this period:

-1919: First National Bank erects its new building which contained the first night depository in the nation.
-The bank traces its roots back to 1862 when a money-lending business opened in Millican.
+1919: First National Bank erects its new building, which contains the first night depository in the nation.
+The bank traces its roots to 1862, when a money-lending business opened in Millican.
 It was later purchased by Guy M. Bryan, son of William Joel Bryan, and the Bryan family had a leading role in the bank for many years.

 The suffrage movement in America had finally turned the tide, and the 19th Amendment to the U.S. Constitution, granting women the right to vote, was certified on Aug.
 26, 1920.
 Sadly, the 19th Amendment did not actually grant all women the right to vote.
-While it enabled most white women the power to vote, many women were still denied their voting rights based on their race.
+While it gave most white women this right, many women were still denied the power to vote based on their race.

 Another social issue that had been debated for decades would also finally gain the majority in public opinion in the years after the war.
-Prohibition, the 18th Amendment to the U.S. Constitution, which banned the manufacture, transportation and sale of intoxicating liquors, was ratified by the states on Jan.
-16, 1919 and officially went into effect on January 17, 1920, with the passage of the Volstead Act.
+Prohibition, the 18th Amendment to the Constitution, which banned the manufacture, transportation and sale of intoxicating liquors, was ratified by the states on Jan.
+16, 1919, and officially went into effect on Jan.
+17, 1920, with the passage of the Volstead Act.

 1917: Bryan Country Club and golf course opens.

-1921: The City of Bryan hired its first full-time firefighter.
+1921: The City of Bryan hires its first full-time firefighter.

 1922: WTAW radio is licensed.

-Vote pro for me Daddy: As you can see in this photo of a parade in Bryan in the late 1910s, a group from Steep Hollow are very much in favor of prohibition.
+Vote pro for me Daddy: In this parade in Bryan in the late 1910s, a group from Steep Hollow is very much in favor of Prohibition.
 Prohibition parades and marches were common in Bryan in the late 1800s and early 1900s.